 Partners are invited to collaborate and interact with each other, both in person at quarterly workshops, and online via a digital platform.
 This methodology is in direct contrast to the traditional one of working in “silos”, which has proven to be less than efficient in educational interventions.

 The Trustees believe that this model of collaboration and beneficiary interaction will result in less duplication, increased economies of scale and better use of assets.
 The Trustees are committed to creating an innovative model of philanthropic support, which delivers a return on social investment by way of impact and measurable change.

 Our amazing trustees

-The Cape Wine Auction Trust Trustees are Siobhan Thompson, Paul Cluver, Mike Ratcliffe, Ken Kinsey-Quick, Wendy Applebaum and Raymond Ndlovu.
+The Cape Wine Auction Trust Trustees are Raymond Ndlovu (Chairman), Paul Cluver (Deputy Chairman), Wendy Appelbaum, Mike Ratcliffe, Ken Kinsey-Quick, Iain Banner and Dominique Enthoven.

 In terms of entrepreneurial brain muscle and all round business acumen, it’s a pretty formidable team.

 Raymond Ndlovu (Chairman)